MehmetKaplan33/waveedit/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## 👥 Contact